-We are wrapping up 2019 by wrapping up our 4 part blog series on how to really create a guest follow-up plan that will engage your first-time guests from before they walk through the door, while they’re at your church, after they leave, and hopefully until the next time they come back!
+We are wrapping up our 4 part blog series on how to really create a church guest follow-up system that will engage your first-time guests from before they walk through the door, while they’re at your church, after they leave, and hopefully until the next time they come back!

 If you missed any of the earlier posts, you’re definitely going to want to go back and check them out!

 Today’s post is all about building a system that is both effective and sustainable.
 All of the concepts and strategies we have talked about are going to be game-changers for your church’s approach to first-time guests.
 I’m talking about increased retention, more engagement in your next steps, and an increased connectedness between your church and the community you exist to serve.

 What I want to caution you away from, however, is taking in all these strategies like drinking from a fire hydrant and get overwhelmed.
 Or, being so excited and implementing all the new strategies, and then you can’t keep up with them.